 Rating & Demographics

 Our school is consistently listed among the top schools in U.S. News & World Report's annual graduate school rankings.
-Six of our programs are identified as top-10 in their areas.
-Our academic areas that match U.S. News & World Report's categories are higher education administration (CSHPE), ranked 1st; Secondary Education, 2nd; educational psychology (CPEP), 3rd; curriculum and instruction, 6th; educational policy, 6th; and elementary teacher education, 6th.
+Five of our programs are identified as top-five in their areas (six in the top-10).
+Our academic areas that match U.S. News & World Report's categories are higher education administration (CSHPE), ranked 2nd; secondary teacher education, 2nd; education and psychology (CPEP), 3rd; elementary teacher education, 4th; curriculum and instruction, 5th; and education policy, 6th.

-Our overall ranking, across all the indicators, including research funding, faculty-student ratio, and doctoral degrees granted, is #11 in the U.S. and we are tied for #3 in peer rankings.
+Our overall ranking, across all the indicators, including research funding, faculty-student ratio, and doctoral degrees granted, is #8 in the US, and we are tied for #2 in peer rankings.

 5 Full-time lecturers